Wall Street (1987 film): Plot

 Bud pitches a new idea to Gekko: buy Bluestar Airlines and expand the company, with Bud as president, using savings achieved by union concessions and the overfunded pension.
 Even though Bud is unable to persuade his father to support him and Gekko, he is able to get the unions to push for the deal.
 Soon afterward, Bud learns that Gekko plans to dissolve the company and sell off Bluestar's assets in order to access cash in the company's pension plan, leaving Carl and the entire Bluestar staff unemployed.
-Although this would leave Bud a very rich man, he is angered by Gekko's deceit and wracked with guilt of being an accessory to Bluestar's impending destruction, especially after his father suffers a heart attack.
+Although this would leave Bud a very rich man, he is angered by Gekko's deceit and wracked with guilt for being an accessory to Bluestar's impending destruction, especially after his father suffers a heart attack.
 Bud resolves to disrupt Gekko's plans, and breaks up with Darien when she refuses to go against Gekko, her former lover.

+Bud and the union presidents secretly meet with Wildman and arrange for him to buy the stock and a controlling interest in Bluestar, at a significant discount, on the condition that he saves the company.
 Bud then devises a plan to leak news of Gekko's takeover to drive the price up.
 This forces Gekko to buy the stock at a higher price, as he tries to secure a controlling interest.
 Bud then convinces the unions to pull their support, ending any prospect of Gekko completing the takeover, and causing the price to plummet.
 This forces Gekko to offload his stock at a considerable loss.
-Bud and the union presidents then secretly meet with Wildman and arrange for him to buy the stock and a controlling interest in Bluestar, at a significant discount, on the condition that he saves the company.
-When Gekko learns on the evening news that Wildman is buying Bluestar, he realizes that Bud has engineered the entire scheme.
-Bud triumphantly goes back to work at Jackson Steinem the following day, only to be arrested for insider trading by the SEC, who had been tracking Bud's illicit trading.
+When Gekko learns on the evening news that Wildman is buying Bluestar, he realizes Bud has engineered the entire scheme.
+Bud triumphantly returns to work at Jackson Steinem the following day, only to be arrested by the SEC, who had been tracking Bud's insider trading.

-Sometime later, Bud confronts Gekko in Central Park.
+Later, Bud confronts Gekko in Central Park.
 Gekko punches Bud several times, berating him for his role with Bluestar, and accuses him of ingratitude for several of their illicit trades.
-Later, it is revealed that Bud was wearing a wire to record his encounter with Gekko for the authorities, who suggest that he may get a lighter sentence in exchange for providing evidence against Gekko.
-Later, Bud's parents drive him down the FDR Drive towards the New York County Courthouse, telling Bud that he "did the right thing" by cooperating with the government and paying back his illicit earnings, and urge him to accept Wildman's offer of a job at Bluestar, once he has completed his prison sentence.
-After suggesting Bud "create, instead of living off the buying and selling of others", Carl drops Bud off at the courthouse, where he then ascends the steps, ready to face justice for his crimes.
+Later, it is revealed that Bud was wearing a wire to record his encounter with Gekko for the authorities, who suggest he may get a lighter sentence in exchange for providing evidence against Gekko.
+Later, Bud's parents drive him down FDR Drive towards the New York County Courthouse, telling Bud he "did the right thing" by cooperating with the government and paying back his illicit earnings, and urging him to accept Wildman's offer of a job at Bluestar once he has completed his prison sentence.
+After suggesting Bud "create, instead of living off the buying and selling of others", Carl drops Bud off at the courthouse, where he ascends the steps, ready to face justice for his crimes.